How To Find Meaning Of Christmas In Our Politically Correct World

 At the risk of revealing my upbringing, I wish everyone a “Merry Christmas”, “Happy New Year” and a “God bless us, everyone”.
 By the way, for me it truly IS a wonderful life… For the Silo, Rick Fess.

-6 responses to “How To Find Meaning Of Christmas In Our Politically Correct World”
+6 thoughts on “How To Find Meaning Of Christmas In Our Politically Correct World”

 Long before Santa charioted his flying steeds across the skies, legend tells of female reindeer that drew the sleigh of the Sun Goddess of the Winter Solstice.
 At time of writing we have now past the longest night of the year.